SerVB/e-shop/README.md

 - [x] A way to change a refresh token to new access+refresh tokens.
 - [x] Validation endpoint.
 - [x] Products changing endpoints must be available only with auth tokens.

+### 7. 2020.04.14
+- [x] Replace token validation to gRPC variant.
+- [x] Make protobuf files shared (extract to a module).
+- [ ] Hash passwords in storage.
+- [ ] Add roles: admin and user.
+    - Admin can create, edit, and remove products.
+Also, they can create a new administrator.
+First created user is an administrator.
+    - User can view products.